Please note that some of the links are affiliate links and I will earn a commission if you purchase through those links.

 Typically, sugar cookies do contain gluten since they are made with all-purpose flour.
 This recipe, as written, is 100% gluten-free since we are using gluten-free almond flour in place of white flour.

-These cookies store great after they have cooled.
+These sugar cookies store great after they have cooled.
 Make sure to let them sit for a while after you ice them so that the icing has time to harden before you store them.

 To store these cookies, place them into an airtight container and keep them on the counter for up to 3 days.